TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Add option to keep backups for edited files + button to reset to backup + hide backup files
 * Add npm package delete confirmation - probably via std NR notifications
 * When adding a package, make sure that the input field gets focus & add <keyb>Enter</keyb> & <keyb>Esc</keyb> key processing.
+* If `uibRoot` and the browser are on the same client, add an "Edit with VSCode" link to the Files tab
 * Add GIT processing?
 Or maybe just handle via npm scripts?
    * Is git command available?
    * is front-end src folder a git repository?